Arnold-n/P1P2MQTT/README.md

 - LICENSE: GPL-v2.0 license for P1P2Monitor and P1P2Serial
 - P1P2Serial.cpp and P1P2Serial.h: (GPL-licensed) P1P2Serial library, based on AltSoftSerial, and uses AltSoftSerial configuration files
-- examples/P1P2Monitor/P1P2Monitor.ino: (GPL-licensed) monitor program on Arduino, uses P1P2Serial library
+- examples/P1P2Monitor/P1P2Monitor.ino: (GPL-licensed) monitor program on Arduino, uses P1P2Serial library.
+Shows data on P1/P2 bus, and enables writing data.
+Reading/writing packets of data and CRC-byte generation/verification is supported.
+Using the u8g2 library, support for an additional SPI 128x64 display is provided (display connected directly to the Arduino Uno pins).
+This works for the Daikin hybrid model, it may work (partially) for other models.
 - examples/P1P2Monitor/usb2console.py: simple python program to copy non-RAWMOMITOR USB serial input to stdout for Raspberry Pi or other host
 - examples/P1P2Monitor/usb2console-raw.py: simple python program for use with RAWMONITOR mode to copy USB serial raw input to stdout for Raspberry Pi or other host
 - examples/P1P2AdapterTest: program to test communication between two P1/P2 adapters